Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 which incorporate checks for matching namespaces and dtypes.
 If any tests use results or input data from NumPy, we convert everything to the `xp` namespace before using these assertions.
-The assertions make use of functions from `xp` where possible which helps avoid device transfers.
+The assertions make use of functions from `xp` where possible which helps to avoid device transfers.

 Other than that, we make similar changes to those in the production functions so that every test works with all of the backends we test with.